 Corfu International Airport is located in the middle of the island on the western coast, so it’s not far from the airport to anywhere on the island.

 Best places to eat and drink in Corfu

-Food is fresh and enjoyed slowly in Corfu and you’ll find great meze and seafood at most of the tavernas.
-It’s hard to go wrong.
+Food is fresh and enjoyed slowly in Corfu and you’ll find great meze and seafood at most of the tavernas should you wish to eat out of you luxury villa, It’s hard to go wrong.
 But there are lots of eating establishments that are just a bit different, too.

 You’re spoiled for choice when it comes to places to eat with sea views, but among the best is the family-run Boukari beach restaurant in the tiny fishing village of Boukari.
 Excellent seafood and great views.

-Gourmets should make time for at least one meal at Etrusco in Kato Korakiana.
+Gourmands should make time for at least one meal at Etrusco in Kato Korakiana whilst on a luxury villa holiday in Corfu.
 This multi-award winning restaurant has been listed in the ‘top 100 restaurants in the world’.
 All the vegetables, flowers and fruits on the quirky menu are grown in the restaurant’s own garden.